ucsb/campus-cloud-docs/docs/bestpractices/index.md

 ## Best Practices

 There are important considerations to take into account when defining and planning your cloud-based project.
-Here, we look at some useful guidelines to follow when executing your project.
+Here, we look at some best practices to follow when executing your project.

 *  [First Steps](bestpractices/firststeps)
 *  [Service Catalog](bestpractices/servicecatalog)